mosra/magnum-integration/CONTRIBUTING.md

     surrounding code and avoid any trailing whitespace.
 When in doubt, consult coding guidelines, which are available also [online](http://mosra.cz/blog/magnum-doc/coding-style.html).
 *   Document your code.
 When updating or adding new API, make sure that Doxygen documentation is up to date.
-Run

-        doxygen

-    in project root to generate the documentation and check that your modifications didn't add any warnings.
 *   Build unit tests (`-DBUILD_TESTS=ON` parameter to CMake) and run them using